 Olivia Lee is no stranger to groundbreaking design and masterful pieces.
 She was awarded the Her World Young Woman Achiever Award in 2018, and named one of the top 8 emerging designers for her work in the prestigious Salone del Mobile Milano furniture exhibition.
 Olivia describes her creative practice as developing organically from pursuing opportunities that resonate and align with her instincts and values.
 Her thesis project for her Bachelors in product Design went viral after it was published in Dezeen Magazine.
 Titled Limited Edition Designer Dolls, Olivia’s project featured hand-crafted figurines of three prominent personalities in the design industry, while poking fun at the status of ‘limited edition figurines’ within the design world.
 By carefully studying the visual languages and distinct personalities of Zaha Hadid, Jaime Hayon, and Karim Rashid, Olivia created three distinct ‘designer dolls’ based on these strong personalities and their accompanying works.

 Since graduating with first class honours and topping her class with her remarkable project, Olivia has worked as a featured illustrator for influential UK design magazine ICON, taken her time developing her craft working with award-winning British industrial designer Sebastian Bergne, while pursuing freelance projects on the side.
 Reflecting on how her creative journey has developed through the years, Olivia stresses that it was important to seek out experiences that stretch and challenge her, rather than remaining in her comfort zone.
-A fundamental habit applicable to any age and stage in career, developing a sense of self awareness helps you become honest with yourself and it is also important for your own growth.
-These habits truly pushed Olivia not just as a designer, but also an entrepreneur.
+She said that developing a sense of self-awareness helps a person become honest with themselves and helps in personal growth.
+Hence, it is a fundamental habit that is applicable to any age and stage in career.
+These habits have truly pushed Olivia not just as a designer, but also an entrepreneur.

 Her critically acclaimed Athena Collection is a smart home concept that prioritises the warmth of materiality, over cold technological gimmicks.
 It reimagines analogue furniture catered to modern day digital habits, proposing that is possible to honour traditional craftsmanship while embracing the future.
 Debuted at the Salone del Mobile Milano furniture exhibition, Olivia brought the Athena Collection forward as her statement to the world, a representation of her ideals and philosophy towards design - forward-thinking design in the style of a romantic futurist.
 With speculative design projects such as this one, Olivia believes it is important to find the right tone and balance of believable and probable futures that are reflected in the design.
 Pushing designs too far into the absurdist realm may lose your audience as they grow sceptical of its practical use, and begin to treat the work as fantasy rather than a work of speculative future realities.
 The Collection, which includes a dressing table with built-in flattering lighting for selfies, and a carpet with tactile details and borders to distinguish virtual and physical space, represents design and technology for the contemporary woman.
 It shows how a woman can be ambitious, savvy, and have a lot of technological know-how, but also be warm, tactile, rich, and beautiful.